Kirom/CheckPvPAssistant/README.md

 ### Copy Modes

-The addon supports two copy modes that can be switched using slash commands:
+The addon supports two copy modes that can be switched using slash commands or in-game options menu:

 - **Name-Realm** (default): Copies "PlayerName-RealmName" for easy sharing in chat
 - **URL**: Copies full Check-PvP.fr URLs for direct browser access

-Use `/checkpvp usename` or `/checkpvp useurl` to switch between modes.
+Use `/checkpvp usename` or `/checkpvp useurl` to switch between modes or in-game options menu.

 > **Note**: If the website shows "character not found", don't worry!
 See the detailed step-by-step guide with screenshots in the [Character Not Found section](#character-not-found---step-by-step-fix) below to manually search for the character (this will fetch the latest data from Blizzard's servers).